MahdiFarvardin/MEDVSE/README.md

 ### New! - Fingertip videos
 Due to some requests we now provide the raw fingertip videos.

-For downloading videos, please contact us with your academic email and we will provide you download link.
+For downloading videos, please send us an email with your academic email containing your Gmail address, and we will provide you with the download link.

 ## License
 This project's code is released under the MIT license.